British Steam merchant

 |Cargo||6686 tons of steel and 4 tons of relief goods|

-At 07.05 hours on 11 Sep, 1941, U-82 fired three torpedoes at three ships in the convoy SC-42 east of Cape Farewell and observed two hits.
+At 07.05 hours on 11 September 1941, U-82 fired three torpedoes at three ships in convoy SC-42 east of Cape Farewell and observed two hits.
 The Empire Crossbill sank immediately and the Scania was later sunk by U-202 (Linder).

-The Empire Crossbill (Master Eric Robinson Townend) sank with all hands: the master, 37 crew members, ten gunners and one passenger were lost.
+The Empire Crossbill (Master Eric Robinson Townend) sank with all hands: the master, 38 crew members, nine gunners and one passenger were lost.

 If you can help us with any additional information on this vessel then please contact us.